10 Roofing Trends to Consider for Your Home

 - Solar panel roofing

 Solar panel roofing is a trend that’s been gaining steam in recent years, and for good reason.
 Not only can solar panels help power your home, but they can also save you money on your energy bills.
-When you install solar panels on your roof, you’re essentially turning your rooftop into a mini power plant.
+When you do home roof installation arlington wa on your roof, you’re essentially turning your rooftop into a mini power plant.

 - Living roofs